Crestfallen is the nom de plume of Alexander Zafiropoulos.

-An individualistic artist in essence, Alexander does not look on the outside world and its inhabitants for jabs of inspiration, but rather retreats in the quietude and seclusion of Spleen & Doom Library: purportedly established in 2005, Athens, Greece, SDL is a playful name-title coined for the headspace occupied by those personal experiences and thoughts that, paired with a love for literature, history and poetry, compile the substratum for Crestfallen’s artistic language.
+An individualistic artist in essence, Alexander does not look on the outside world and its inhabitants for jabs of inspiration, but rather retreats in the quietude and seclusion of Spleen & Doom Library: purportedly established in 2005, Athens, Greece, SDL is a playful name-title coined for the headspace occupied by those personal experiences and thought patterns that, paired with a love for literature and poetry, compile the substratum for Crestfallen’s artistic language.

 With Crestfallen, poetry always seems to come first; and during those endless inner recitations the music slowly descends and weaves gossamers around the words – it is the music that grows in the telling.